willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       the file in which it is located instead of the summary documentation in the listing of documented files.

-4.3.3 A brief statement of purpose for the file **should** appear as the first comment after the file.
+4.4.3 A brief statement of purpose for the file **should** appear as the first comment after the file command.
 If included, the brief statement, **must** be preceded by the "\\brief" command.

-      Brief documentation statements are often helpful to those scanning the documentation.

-4.3.4 Any detailed notes about the file **may** be included after the brief comment.
-If this is done, the detailed comments **must** be separated from the brief statement by a blank line.
+4.4.4 Any detailed notes about the file **may** be included after the brief comment.
+If this is done, the detailed comments **must** be separated from the brief statement by a line containing no documentation text.

-4.3.4 The name of the original author of the file **may** be entered after the file notes.
-If the author's name is included, it **must** be preceded by the "\\author" command.

 --------------------------------------------------------------------
 4.5 Type documentation
 --------------------------------------------------------------------

-4.5.1 Each type definition (i.e., class, struct, enum, typedef, etc.) and macro definition appearing in a header file **must** have a Doxygen type definition comment prologue immediately before it.
+4.5.1 Each type and macro definition appearing in a header file **must** have a Doxygen type definition comment prologue immediately before it.
 For example

 .. code-block:: cpp